While the latest statistics show how persistent the gender pay gap remains, our efforts are starting to produce some real gains for women.

 Statistics NZ data shows a 9.3% difference in the median hourly earnings of men and women in 2018 - a significant improvement on the 16.2% difference in 1998, but largely unchanged from 2017.

-This is despite substantial equal pay settlements for occupations including Oranga Tamariki social workers, care and support, and mental health and addiction workers.
+That’s despite substantial pay equity settlements for occupations including Oranga Tamariki social workers, care and support, and mental health and addiction workers.

 Another lever the PSA is using to address employment inequalities are gender pay gap action plans, which aim to deliver on equal pay, flexible work arrangements, the elimination of bias in remuneration, and gender balanced leadership.